 - Lime juice: For some acidity in the sauce.
 Lime helps to balance out the flavour

 - Coconut sugar: For a sweet element in the sauce.
 You can also use regular sugar, maple syrup, honey or agave.

 - Ginger: To kick up the sauce a notch!

 Baked cauliflower wings require a high cooking temperature.
 425-450 degrees will do, and you’ll want to keep an eye on them so they don’t burn.

-Top make cauliflower wings, you’ll chop up a head of cauliflower into small florets.
+To turn cauliflower into “wings,” chop up a head of cauliflower into small florets.
 Then the florets get tossed in batter and baked until brown and crispy.

 To make a Thai-style peanut sauce, you’ll want to make sure to have some lime on hand, which will give the peanut sauce that nice tangy flavour.

 You’ll also want to make sure to add chopped garlic and ginger.
 Don’t skip out on these!
-They add some serious amazing flavour to the peanut sauce.
+They add some seriously amazing flavour to the peanut sauce.

 If you want to be very traditional, you can use fish sauce (for non-vegan) instead of soy sauce.

 Tips for making this recipe perfectly